The Audubon Society of Omaha Prairie Preserve

 6720 Bennington Road (near 72nd and McKinley)

-The prairie was purchased with a grant from The Nebraska Environmental Trust and management assistance grants from The Iowa West Foundation, National Fish and Wildlife Foundation, The Papio Missouri River Natural Resources District and many generous donations from members of Omaha Audubon Society.
+The prairie was purchased with a grant from The Nebraska Environmental Trust and management assistance grants from The Iowa West Foundation, National Fish and Wildlife Foundation, The Papio Missouri River Natural Resources District and many generous donations from members of Audubon Society of Omaha.

 Cuming City Prairie Near Blair

-The Audubon Society of Omaha recently acquired the only known Loess Hills-type prairie in Nebraska.
-Saved from the plow and other incursions, the 10-acre cemetery prairie remains as it was when Native Americans were its only human inhabitants.
-This site will be extremely valuable to botanists and others dedicated to preserving remaining native prairies and plants.
+Surrounding the Cuming City Cemetery, this 10-acre preserve is the only known virgin, Loess Hills-type prairie in Nebraska.
+Saved from the plow and other incursions, the prairie remains as it was when Native Americans were its only human inhabitants.